aslanon/node-mac-recorder/README.md

 # node-mac-recorder

 A powerful native macOS screen recording Node.js package with advanced window selection, multi-display support, and granular audio controls.
-Built with AVFoundation for optimal performance.
+Built with AVFoundation and ScreenCaptureKit for optimal performance.

 ## Features